cesarolvr/murphyjs-lib/README.md

 ## Why use murphy

-- ⚡️ Lightweight library.
-Only 1KB gzipped.
+- ⚡️ Lightweight library (only 1.7KB gzipped).

 - 🍎 Easy and fast implementation.